Tree project in Tanzania

 Soon, you will find here an overview of our tree projects.
 We are updating these pages at the moment.
 Thank you for your understanding.

-Here you find some information about the tree project in Tanzania.
+As of now, you can find here some information about the ongoing tree project in Tanzania.
 We plant only mixed cultures in order to achieve the best possible bio-diversity.

 Important facts about the tree projects